Q. How do I clear space on my Hard Drive?

 - To check whether your drive has space, click Once on the Macintosh HD icon.

 - Press Command + I on the keyboard whilst Macintosh HD is highlighted.
 This window will appear.
-Firstly, check whether your hard drive is almost or completely full.
+Firstly, check how full your hard drive is.
 If the available space is less than 10% of the capacity then you need to delete some files or move them to another hard drive.

 - If you have more than 10% of your capacity available and the message is still appearing, it may be due to the size of the item you are working on.
 For example, a Photoshop or Premiere project file is usually a large file and may take up more than 10% of the capacity.
 If this is the case; consider storing and running these project files on an external hard drive.
 This same method can be applied to other applications such as iMovie or GarageBand .